Amit Kothari

 Not exactly.
 Copilot Business gives you “some Claude” included.
 A dedicated Claude subscription gives you “all of Claude” separately.
 They’re covering different surfaces of the same problem.
 One lives in your IDE.
 The other lives everywhere else.
 Running both isn’t doubling your spend; it’s covering two distinct use cases that overlap in a thin middle band.

-For a team of 50 engineers, the maths changes based on how many actually need deep Claude capabilities versus how many are perfectly served by Copilot’s version.
+For a team of 50 engineers, the math changes based on how many actually need deep Claude capabilities versus how many are perfectly served by Copilot’s version.
 In conversations I’ve had with similar-sized companies, the split usually lands around 80/20.
 Eighty percent of the team is fine with Copilot’s Claude.
 Twenty percent need the real thing for architecture work, security reviews, and complex debugging sessions.

 Tracking actual usage patterns before committing to additional seats saves you from buying licenses that sit unused.